-Jobless since a car accident that he barely remembers, Tom welcomes the task of writing an article for a news website.
-The topic: Britain’s tortured departure from the European Union.
+Jobless since a car accident that he barely remembers, Tom welcomes the task of writing a news article on Britain’s tortured departure from the European Union.
 Then his research suggests a bizarre link to his car crash.
 Maybe he’s on to something – but he soon finds there are people intent on preventing him from finding out what it’s all about.

 His interest in Emily seems to offer a further clue, but quickly raises a barrier to his quest for the truth.
 Meanwhile, what is his girlfriend not telling him?
 Why is his former neighbour so hostile?
 Where do his loyalties lie?

 Tom is discharged from hospital into a world still shocked by Brexit and the US presidential election – a world where nonconformity is stifled, and people who disagree with the winning side are treated as pariahs.
 His struggle to understand the forces ranged against him soon turns into a quest to discover which side he’s offended, and what his instincts are telling him.